michigan-traffic-lab/remote-test-visualizer/README.md

 ### **To load the default layout, follow these next steps:**

-There will be two Foxglove studio sessions (each) for both simulated-based & MR-based remote testing.
+There will be two Foxglove studio sessions (each) for both simulation-based & MR-based remote testing.
 Here is the file you need to download locally and import as described below:

 | **Sr No** | **Remote Testing Type** |**Objective** | **Visualization URL** | **File URL** |
 | --- | --- | --- | --- | --- |